 Wirt Street was thick with mansions.
 Starting in 1890, the Major Wilcox mansion at 2100 Wirt was next to the Weller mansion at 2102 Wirt, which was down the street from the Alfred Jones mansion at 2018 Wirt.
 None of these exist today, but their memories haunt the street and remind people what was great in Kountze Place.

-2214 Wirt Street was built in the 1880s as the Old Peoples Home.
+2214 Wirt Street was built in the 1870s as a mansion for J.J. and Mary McLain, an enterprising couple from Ohio.
+After Mary became involved in a charity, she donated their house to become the Old Peoples Home in the 1890s.
 Designed in the Italianate Revival style popular in post-pioneer Omaha, the building was three stories with a full basement.
 It had at least 24 rooms, as well as a large front porch.
-As far as I can tell, it was demolished by the 1970s.
+After sitting empty, it was demolished after a fire in 1969.

 2024 Wirt Street is a 2,900 square foot house built in 1900.
 Representing the high Queen Anne style, it has scalloped siding on three stories.
-Although its in very poor condition today, its historical pedigree is still plainly obvious.
+Although its historical provenance was plainly obvious, this house was demolished in 2017.

 There is no Wirt Street Historic District – yet.
 Its just a good idea I had after scanning these magnificent homes.
 Following are some other interesting imaginings you could ponder…